Brindle, sable, blue, fawn, grey, black, silver

 Lastly, the name “Silky Terrier” is indicative of their almost human-like hair, and they’ll need to be groomed regularly.
 The upside is that they don’t shed very much, but the downside is that you will need to make appointments with the groomer about once a month or every other month to keep their hair from getting too long and covering their eyes or interfering with walking.
 In addition to trimming, they’ll need to be bathed about once a month, which is more often than many other breeds this size.

-3 Little-Known Facts About Silky Terriers
+3 Little-Known Facts About the Silky Terrier

 1. It is an Australian breed.